ibm-cloud-docs/discovery/sdu.md

 Smart Document Understanding is in beta release.
 A statement explaining beta features can be found [here](/docs/services/discovery/release-notes.html#beta-features).
 {: important}

-Smart Document Understanding (SDU) is a a new way to train {{site.data.keyword.discoveryfull}} to extract custom fields in your documents.
+Smart Document Understanding (SDU) is a new way to train {{site.data.keyword.discoveryfull}} to extract custom fields in your documents.
 Customizing how your documents are indexed into {{site.data.keyword.discoveryshort}} will improve the answers returned by your application.

 With SDU, you annotate fields within your documents to train custom conversion models.
 As you annotate, Watson is learning and will start predicting annotations.
 SDU models can be exported and used on other collections.